 The average North Carolinian is taxed at a rate of 0.78% for property, a maximum of 5.50% for income and up to 4.75% for sales.
 Compared to the national averages North Carolina earns a score of good 👍 for property taxes, average for income taxes and average for combined local and state sales tax.
 Quick links to regions of North Carolina with predicted increasing and decreasing valuations.

-Review the Geographical, Political and Spiritual Regions of North Carolina
+Review the Geographical, Political and Spiritual Attributes of North Carolina

 Daily state facts: North Carolina, home to Duke University, is located in the South Eastern part of America.